DavidLDawes/lightwalletd/README.md

 This branch introduces storing the VRSC chain data in a PostgreSQL database.

-THe initial simple implementation expects the DB on localhost:5432 and the schema can be created using SQL with the following commands:
+The initial simple implementation expects the DB on localhost:5432 and the schema can be created using SQL with the following commands:
 ```
 CREATE DATABASE vrsc;